DennistonShaw/My-Class7-notes/11-22-25_wk11/my-6to11-build-notes.md

    - tags == click orange button.
    - review == confirm that above config is applied to your ASG, then PRAY TO YOUR GOT OF UNDERSTANDING, and click orange button!)

+to test
-to test go to load balancer, click on the name, copy the DNS name into a browser with http:// or copy the ld_dns_name  from the terminal
+- go to load balancer, click on the name, copy the DNS name into a browser with http:// or copy the ld_dns_name from the terminal
+- from the council go to ec2, load balancer, copy DNS name

 Teardown:
 1) asg